About

 Feel more confident being you, in your decisions and in the many roles of your life!

 I use a varied/adaptive approach to therapy, with a focus on mindfulness, building self-awareness, and exploring how your thoughts affect your mood and emotions (a.k.a.
-Cognitive Behavioral Therapy and Dialectical Behavior Therapy).
+Cognitive Behavioral Therapy).
 I also use EMDR when clients feel stuck or need a different approach to treatment.
-I meet you where you are at with how you see your struggles.
-We understand it together and work to formulate a plan that will work for you.
-Also, as a social worker I keep a social justice view and consider how systems may impact your mental health.

 Who I am

 My name is Nghia Le, pronounced like “Knee-uh Lay”.
-I am a Licensed Clinical Social Worker in the state of Illinois (#149.022590).
+I am a Licensed Clinical Social Worker in the state of Illinois (#149.022590) and California (#117562).
 I used he/him pronouns and identify as a Vietnamese American.

 As a child of immigrants, I am familiar with the “in-between” feelings that come with developing your identity, particularly racial identity.
 I understand that finding yourself and your values is not as straightforward when influenced by multiple cultures.
 I understand that is it even harder to define and set boundaries for this version of yourself with your families when it feels like it conflicts with cultural values.
 But, I also have learned it is possible.